Myaree

 Myaree features high concentrations of lone person households, with a lower-than-average median household size

 Family households account for 65.2% of all households, including 33.7% couples with children, 20.4% couples without children, and 10.7% single parent families.
-Non-family households constitute the remaining 34.8%, with lone person households at 32.4% and group households comprising 2.5%.
+Non-family households make up the remaining 34.8%, with lone person households at 32.4% and group households comprising 2.5% of the total.
 The median household size is 2.4 people, which is smaller than the Greater Perth average of 2.6.

 Frequently Asked Questions - Households